OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

             return context.sync()

         }).then(function () {
-            // if evertything was succesful, we sent an ok... app.showNotification("Task Complete!");
+            // if everything was succesful, we sent an ok... app.showNotification("Task Complete!");
         })
           .catch(function (myError) {